rimarusama/Machine-learning-housePricing/README.md

 1. Clone the repository:
    git clone https://github.com/yourusername/linear-regression-custom-split.git
    cd linear-regression-custom-split

 2. Place your dataset file `housing.csv` in the root directory.

 3. Run the `housingPrediction.py` script using a Python interpreter: python linear_regression_custom_split.py

-4. The script will perform linear regression on the training set, make predictions on both the training and test sets, and calculate R-squared scores for evaluation.
+4. The script will perform linear regression on the training set, make predictions on both the training and test sets and calculate R-squared scores for evaluation.

 ## Dependencies